hasindu2008/slow5lib/python/README.md

 # pyslow5 python library

-The slow5 python library (pyslow5) allows a user to read slow5 and blow5 files.
+The slow5 python library (pyslow5) allows a user to read and write slow5/blow5 files.

 ## Installation

 Initial setup and example info for environment

 ###### slow5lib needs python3.4.2 or higher.

 If you only want to use the python library, then you can simply install using pip